-The City is building a new accessible and net zero emissions community recreation and aquatics centre steps away from Rosedale Subway Station.
+The new building will be accessible and net zero emissions, just steps away from Rosedale Subway Station.
 The facility will front Ramsden Park to the north and Budd Sugarman Park to the east and is proposed to include a 25-metre lane pool, a leisure pool, a gymnasium with a running track, and multi-use activity spaces.

 • Fall 2025 to Summer 2026: Hire a design team through a two-stage design competition